amoskipz/Akan_Names/README.md

 ## Technologies Used
 HTL,CSS and Javascript
 ## Support and contact details
-Incase of any issues on the website, Feel free to contact me through Phone:+254702182472,Email:koechkipz03@gmail.com
+Incase of any issues on the website, Feel free to contact me through;
+Phone:+254702182472
+Email:koechkipz03@gmail.com
 ### License
 *Copyright (c) koechkipz03@gmail.com **ICT Authority**